opus1993/pubrepo/content/post/TenReasonsILoveTidyTuesday/index.md

 projects: []
 ---

-It’s cliche, but doesn’t make it any less true: **practice makes perfect**.
 The R for Data Science online learning community (R4DS) hosts a wonderful program each week to practice data visualisation skills in R: [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday).
 Simply make your plots based on the data provided, and then share them on Twitter along with the code and the hashtag #TidyTuesday.
 Here are ten reasons to dive in:

     1. Be inspired by the creativity of others
 I love to see the variety of visualizations coming from the same data sets.
 On most weeks there is at least one Tidy Tuesday plot that is an approach that I would not have thought of.
 Fortunately, most authors share their code.
 This is an easy way to learn cool new tricks.